mattermost/mattermost-redux/README.md

 ### How to Build mattermost-redux

 You only need to build mattermost-redux if you are developing it.

+#### Webapp Development
 If your mattermost-webapp and mattermost-redux are in the same directory, you only need to run `npm run dev` or `npm run dev:watch`.

-If you have mattermost-webapp in other directory or you are developing your own application, you can define the environment variable `WEBAPP_DIR` to change the destination app (e. g. `WEBAPP_DIR=/tmp/mattermost-webapp`).
+If you have mattermost-webapp in other directory or you are developing your own application, you can define the environment variable `WEBAPP_DIR` to change the destination app
+(e. g. `WEBAPP_DIR=/tmp/mattermost-webapp`).

+#### React Native (Mobile) Development
+If your mattermost-mobile and mattermost-redux are in the same directory, you only need to run `npm run dev-mobile` or `npm run dev-mobile:watch`.

+If you have mattermost-mobile in other directory or you are developing your own application, you can define the environment variable `MOBILE_DIR` to change the destination app
+(e. g. `MOBILE_DIR=/tmp/mattermost-mobile`).

+#### Resetting apps to use package redux
+If you want to go back to using the package specified redux in your web or mobile app you can stop the server and run `rm -rf .yarninstall` to force your project to reset to the specified package version on next server start.

 ### Contribute Code